-Many businesses underestimate the value of a strong company culture.
+Many businesses underestimate the value of strong company culture.
 Shared behaviors, values, and goals define an organization and become valuable intangible assets.
-To understand why, we first have to think about the roles that organizational culture can play.
+To understand why we first have to think about the roles that organizational culture can play.

 From a recruitment and HR perspective, a positive company culture helps you attract and retain top talent.
 Firms have understood this for decades.
 It has been one of the main drivers behind the focus on organizational culture since the 1950s.
 However, culture can also be a marketable asset.

 In both B2C and B2B contexts, ethics now enters into purchase decisions more than ever.
 Consumers and businesses alike want to know all there is to know about who they’re buying from, including the company’s values, how employees are treated, and how employees behave in turn.
 So it’s important to communicate your culture to potential customers, too.

 So let’s look at five ideas for how you can achieve exactly that.
 We’ll start with the basics in terms of refining and planning your company culture, then move on to address ways you can ensure it is communicated effectively throughout the organization’s remote teams and remains a focus moving forwards.

 Instilling a positive company culture into remote teams is more challenging than in a conventional office environment.
 With the rise of remote and flexible working, it’s important that business leaders seek out new ways to nurture a positive organizational culture across all teams.

 1. Revisit Your Firm’s Values, Goals, and Mission

 The first step towards building a positive company culture is to refine your values, goals, and mission.
 You may already have documentation to explain this.
 But it’s worth refining your core ideas before you communicate them widely.
 Think about how your company is currently perceived and what you’d like to change, then put this down in writing.